 And if you like Preventive Action, why not keep it?

-Some organizations that have been certified for many years are comfortable with Preventive Action retain it as part of their Management System even though it is not included in MS Standard to which they are certified.
-No problem; nothing in any of the HSL-based Standards says that you can’t retain it.
+Some organizations that have been certified for many years are comfortable with Preventive Action and retain it as part of their Management System even though it is not included in the MS Standard to which they are certified.
+No problem; nothing in any HSL-based Standards says you can’t retain it.

 We have two…

-- If you like the concept of Preventive Action, and your colleagues find it useful, then use it.
+- If you like the concept of Preventive Action and your colleagues find it useful, use it.

 Best of luck!